 When I originally wrote about Major Tom, I was a very pragmatic and self-opinionated lad that thought he knew all about the great American dream and where it started and where it should stop.
 Here we had the great blast of American technological know-how shoving this guy up into space, but once he gets there he’s not quite sure why he’s there.
 And that’s where I left him.

-Major Tom’s fate is a resignation of sorts to the cosmos—Bowie had intended it to be the technocratic American mind coming face to face with the unknown and blanking out—but the song wound up being a harbinger of our cultural resignation, predicting that we would eventually lose our nerve, give up on the dream, and sink back into the depths of the old world.
-Perhaps we aren’t built for transcendence, and the sky sadly is the limit.
-Or as the song goes, “planet Earth is blue, and there’s nothing I can do.”
+Bowie once said Major Tom was the technocratic American mind coming face to face with the void and blanking out.
+His song was a moonshot-year prophecy: that humanity would sink back into the world, that we aren’t built for transcendence, that the sky really is the limit.
+Or as Hadfield sang from space: “planet Earth is blue and there’s nothing left to do.”